bengreatrix/cops_and_robbers_project/README.md

 ## Contributions

 This project encorporates gamification into the ROS world.
-Our team is able to demonstrate an understanding of components of ROS such as networking, visualization, manual and autonomous control, finitie state machines, and logic all while creating a fun, interactive program.
+Our team is able to demonstrate an understanding of components of ROS such as networking, visualization, manual and autonomous control, finite state machines, and logic all while creating a fun, interactive program.

 ---